temujindang/website-1/content/principles.md

 - **Candor**.
 We believe in being forthright, even when that's difficult.
 We avoid euphemism or otherwise cloaking our opinions or experience.
-We respect those who speak candidly, even if we disagree with what what they are saying.
+We respect those who speak candidly, even if we disagree with what they are saying.

 - **Courage**.
 We are bold, willing to do things even if they are